Could the simple act of taking a probiotic supplement be enough to improve your energy levels?

 Best of all, probiotic supplementation is an incredibly simple step you can take to improve your energy.
 All you need to do is swallow a pill 1-3x a day.
 Do that and you’re going to improve your symptoms.
 I don’t think there’s any easier step you can take to improve your energy.
 Except for maybe the 7 steps I outline in our eBook – Fix Your Fatigue.

 Please note that not all probiotic supplements are created equal.
 There are some probiotics that you quite literally flush down the toilet.
-I’ve written a stellar guide to help you choose the best probiotics in this post.
+I’ve written a guide to help you choose the best probiotics in this post.

 Ok, there you have it – all the ways probiotics help with chronic fatigue.